DavideMagno/VesselDashboard/README.md

   * **[File organisation]**: naming conventions and file locations have been defined in line with what recommended in the ["Mastering Shine"](https://mastering-shiny.org/index.html) book.

+**4. Optimization for mobile **

+The multi-faceted leaflet map is not optimised for mobile.
+The dashboard is best visualized on computer/tablet in horizontal.